openUC2/openUC2.github.io/docs/usage/pro/miniframe/01_miniFRAME_DPC.md

   * UC2 v3 (USB-based)
   * UC2 v4 (CAN-bus capable, recommended for complex systems)

-More information can be found in the [UC2 Electronics Documentation](../../04_Electronics/00_Quickstart.md).
+More information can be found in the [UC2 Electronics Add-On Documentation](../../disc/electronics-addon/01_Quickstart.md).

 Stepper motors are connected directly to the standalone board, typically using **TMC2209 drivers**.
 Ensure the motor current for the NEMA 11 motor is set to approximately **800 mA** (adjustable via potentiometer on the driver board).
 Typically this is on the far right position when turning clockwise.